dohlsen/vicflora-static-pages/keys/juncaceae.md

   In this state the bract that is at the base of the inflorescence appears separate from the culm and typically diverging from it at an angle.

-### Primary bract length cm
+### Primary bract length

-The length in cm of the bract that is at the base of the inflorescence from its base to the tip.
+The length in centimetres of the bract that is at the base of the inflorescence from its base to the tip.

 ## Flower